 - These hold the strings inside the holes.

-It’s highly recommended, that you get an electric tuner, which should calibrated at 440 MHZ so that you are in tune.
+It’s highly recommended, that you get an electric tuner, which should calibrated at 440 MHZ so your guitar is in tune.
 A tuners cost anywhere from $15-20 and is a huge lifesaver.

 There is one ear tuning method you could use, which is called “Open A Tuning.”
 You’ll still need to find a tuner and make sure the low (top string) E is in tune.